jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/02- Elixir Basics.md

 > Single-quoted strings are Lists of Characters and double-quoted strings are UTF-8 encoded binaries represented by a series of graphemes.
 Even though we think of both of them as "Strings", we use different sets of functions on each.

-> For a fun demonstration a quirk of Char Lists, try putting `[111, 111, 112, 115]` in the command line.
+> For a fun demonstration of a quirk of Char Lists, try putting `[111, 111, 112, 115]` in the command line.

 ---